kubedb/issues/design-docs/pgbouncer.md

 - `spec.pgBouncerConfig.maxUserConnections` specifies the maximum number of server connections per-user.
 It should be noted that when you hit the limit, closing a client connection to one pool will not immediately allow a server connection to be established for another pool, because the server connection for the first pool is still open.
 Once the server connection closes (due to idle timeout), a new server connection will immediately be opened for the waiting pool.

 #### spec.users:

-Specifies the list of users that are allowed to access postgres databases via PgBouncer.
+Specifies the list of users that are allowed to access Postgres databases via PgBouncer.

 - `spec.users.username` specifies a unique username that has already been defined to be used in a target database.
 This name must exist in the target database that users want o connect to.
-By deafult every postgres object has a user named `postgres`.
+By deafult every Postgres object has a user named `postgres`.
 - `spec.users.password` specifies a password to be associated with a certain username.
 This password can be random, and doesn't have to be the exact password associated with the username in the target database.
 However, users will need to use this to connect to the target database via PgBouncer.

+**How it will work?**
+PgBouncer needs a configuration file and a user credentials file.
+The configuration file contains information about database, and connection configuration.
+The user credentials file contains username and password of users who are allowed to access databases via PgBouncer.
+We intent to use the CRD above to collect the necessary information to fill out these information.
+Also the `spec.databases.pgObjectName` of the CRD is to be used for port-forwarding in order to establish connection between the primary pod of the postgres object and the clients via PgBouncer.

 ## KubeDB integration

-Our implementation of PgBouncer is expected have close ties with PostgresSQl under KubeDB operator.
-As pgBouncer is not version bound, any database inside an accessible Postgres object can be accessed through PgBouncer as it works merely as a proxy between client and PostgresSQL databases.
+Our implementation of PgBouncer is expected have close ties with Postgres CRD and KubeDB.
+As PgBouncer is not version bound, any database inside an accessible Postgres object should be accessible through PgBouncer as it works merely as a proxy between client and PostgreSQL databases.

 PgBouncer is a standalone relaying service.
 A single instance of PgBouncer can access many different databases running inside different Postgres objects.
-Therefore, the relation between pgBouncer and postgres objects is one-to-many.
+Therefore, the relation between PgBouncer and Postgres objects is one-to-many.
+Our intention is to let users leverage this feature to make their workflow easier, and more manageable.

 Additionally, PgBouncer may also possibly be created from Postgres CRD by adding PgBouncer template to it, so that the users can create a connection-pooler right from the get go, and then create databases and database users later.